Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the calculation on (score) `@s bs.var0`
+   : The entities you want to perform the calculation on (score) `@s bs.var0`
-   : the angle in degrees
+   : The angle in degrees

 :Outputs:

    (score) `@s bs.res0`
-   : the sine of the angle shifted by 3 digits (ex: 0.42 -> 420)
+   : The sine of the angle shifted by 3 digits (ex: 0.42 -> 420)

 :Example: